Mason Marchment breaks 3rd-period tie, Stars beat Oilers 3-1 in Game 2 to even West final

 The teams traded goals 44 seconds apart early in the first period.

-Benn scored on Dallas' first shot on goal in the game, with a wrister from the top of the right circle that flew across the front of Skinner and in the lower left corner of the net 3:39 into the game.
+Benn scored on with a wrister from the top of the right circle that flew across the front of Skinner and in the lower left corner of the net 3:39 into the game.